DevExpress-Examples/devextreme-datagrid-odata/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# DataGrid for DevExtreme - How to bind DataGrid to an OData Service
+# DataGrid for DevExtreme - Bind DataGrid to an OData Service

 This example demonstrates how to bind the DevExtreme DataGrid component to an OData v4 service.
-It shows how to configure the ODataStore for server-side data operations including filtering, selecting specific fields, and querying product data.
+An ODataStore is configured to run server-side data operations including filtering, selection, and search.

 ## Implementation Overview

 ### OData Server Setup

-This example includes a pre-configured ASP.NET Core OData server (see [ODataServer](/ODataServer/)) that exposes product data through a standardized REST API.
-The server runs on `http://localhost:5005` and provides the `/odata/Products` endpoint.
+This example includes a pre-configured ASP.NET Core OData server (see [ODataServer](/ODataServer/)) that uses an OData REST API to expose sample data.
+The server runs at `http://localhost:5005` and creates the following endpoint: `/odata/Products`.

 ### DataGrid Configuration